pcolby/bipolar/README.md

 Right now, I need help with deciphering the Google Protocol Buffers.
-If you already know what that means, then please go ahead and install the [FlowSync hook](../../wiki/Hooks), capture some session data, and star mapping - either add the results to the [Polar API V2](../../wiki/Polar API V2) wiki page, or to a new issue.
+If you already know what that means, then please go ahead and install the [FlowSync hook](../../wiki/Hooks), capture some session data, and start mapping - either add the results to the [Polar API V2](../../wiki/Polar API V2) wiki page, or to a new issue.